 A black Lab with a white chest is not necessarily a mixed breed.
 Purebred Labs can have these markings too.
-In this article we’ll uncover the genetics behind them and look at where they came from originally.
+In this article we’ll uncover the genetics behind these white marks and look at where they came from originally.
 Helping you to decide what your black Lab’s white marks really say about them.

 - Why does my black Lab have a white chest?